 Do your part and reel in some lake, brown, or rainbow trout when you visit Yellowstone.

-The lake itself is an immense body of water encompassing over 130 square miles, making it the largest high-altitude lake in the continental United States.
+The lake itself is an immense body of water that feeds the Yellowstone River and encompassing over 130 square miles, making it the largest high-altitude lake in the continental United States.
 With depths of nearly 400 feet, the waters of the lake stay a cold 40 degrees even during high summer.

 The lake trout here grow large, with reported catches more than 22-inches, and the resurgent cutthroat population often exceed 20-inches in length.
 Yellowstone Lake may not fish as it did before the introduction of non-native species, but any angler visiting the lake should land a trophy catch worthy of a good story.